selfup/repo-one/README.md

 # repo-one
 My first repo!

+## I graduated Turing!
+What a good feeling.
+Learned more than I could have ever imagined.
+Went straight through!

 #### Since my first repo has been made I have learned a lot!

 * I like Javacsript (ES6), React, Ruby, Rails, Python, C, IoT, Arduino, Raspberry Pi's, and Bash Scripting